 Writing grant proposals is important to the success of Pacific Union College's programs.
 Faculty and staff are encouraged to pursue any leads they might have concerning funding for research and/or program development projects.
-When processing a grant under PUC's name, please follow PUC's protocol, which can be obtained from the Vice President of Academic Administration (for academic programs) or the Vice President for Advancement (for non-academic programs).
-(See also: Advancement, section 6.85)
+When processing a grant under PUC's name, please follow PUC's protocol, which can be obtained from the VPAA (for academic programs) or the Vice President for Advancement (for non-academic programs).
+(See also: section 6.85 Advancement)